The First 30 Days of Sobriety

-There were so many moments when I flirted with the idea that the end of 2016 was fast approaching and since it had been somewhat of a shit year, one last boozy hurrah seemed only fair.
+There were so many moments when I flirted with the idea that because the end of 2016 was fast approaching, and it had been somewhat of a shit year, I deserved one last boozy hurrah.

-This back and forth between feeling determined and wanting to drink just one (more) last time haunted me for the bulk of that first week.
-There were days that felt like the only thing I accomplished was driving myself mad with the internal back and forth.
+I spent way too much mental energy going back and forth with myself over this one last holiday hurrah thing.
+Just one more time!
+That idea haunted me for the rest of that first week.
+There were days that felt like the only thing I accomplished was driving myself mad with this bright idea.

 We all have an inner voice that makes life significantly more difficult than it has to be.
 You know the one I’m talking about.

-She’s the one telling you to stay for one more round and she’s the one telling you what a horrible, worthless person you are the next day for doing so.
+She’s the one telling you to stay for one more round at happy hour and she’s the one telling you what a horrible, worthless person you are the next day for doing so.

 It’s why you’re agonizing over your drinking and how to feel better.

 In the first week of sobriety, it’s important to note that this inner voice is hanging on for dear life.
 She is not you, nor does she have your best interest at heart.